 Valium and the Law

-Valium is a legal substance with legitimate medical purpose; however, the Justice Department first designated diazepam as a Schedule IV controlled substance in 1975, which indicates that the government considers this drug to have a real, but relatively low, potential for abuse or dependence.
+Valium is a legal substance with legitimate medical purpose; however, the Justice Department first designated diazepam as a Schedule IV controlled substance in 1975, which indicates that the government considers this drug to have real potential for abuse or dependence.
 Most other drugs that are designated as Schedule IV substances are also BZDs, like alprazolam and lorazepam, or other tranquilizers such as carisoprodol (Soma).

 Doctors, pharmacists, and others involved in the prescribing and distribution of controlled substances such as diazepam are required to keep detailed records for law enforcement purposes.
-Scientists who use diazepam in their research may also need to obtain a special license to obtain and possess the drug.
+Scientists who use diazepam in their research may also need to obtain special licenses to obtain and possess the drug.

 The increased levels of prescription drug abuse reported over the last 10 years has led to efforts to further restrict their availability.
 Tennessee, for example, has enacted rules requiring doctors to:

 - Check patients’ drug histories in a statewide database before prescribing drugs such as diazepam.

 - Dispense no more than a 30-day supply at one time.